awaazde/awaazde-api-client-demo/README.md

    * Pest (See https://github.com/educoder/pest)
    * Note that pest is already included under lib folder, but you might want to download and use latest version.

+   For Python
+   * Requests(http://docs.python-requests.org/en/latest/) needs to be installed.

 ## Usage

 To use samples for a particular language.

    * Copy the project on your local enviroment.
    * Run demo class.
-For java its XACTClientDemo.java and for PHP its demo.php.
+For java its XACTClientDemo.java, for PHP its demo.php and for python its demo.py.

 ## More help